 The first important question is...

 What Exactly Do Social Meta Tags, Well...
 Do?

-Social meta tags improve your visibility and increase your traffic by making your updates more engaging, thereby attracting more clicks and shares.
+They improve your visibility and help generate website traffic by making your updates more engaging, thereby attracting more clicks and shares.

-With the right image and description, you can improve engagement by often 100s of percent.
+With the right image and description, you can improve engagement by often hundreds of percent.